How to Get Your Brand Cited by ChatGPT: A Data-Driven Guide

 Understanding what ChatGPT ignores is as valuable as understanding what it cites.
 These content patterns consistently fail to earn citations.

 Pages under 500 words that repackage commonly available information add nothing for the model to attribute.
 If your page says what 20 other pages say with less detail, ChatGPT has no reason to cite yours.
+The reranker filters this category aggressively — it would rather cite a longer authoritative source than a thinner near-duplicate.

 Blog posts that share perspectives without supporting data are synthesized into the model's general understanding, but they rarely receive direct citations.
 "I believe AI will transform marketing" is an opinion.
 "Our GEO experiments show that AI-optimized pages receive 3.4x more citations than non-optimized equivalents" is a citable fact.
+The model needs something to attribute, not something to agree with.

-Paywalled and Gated Content
+Paywalled and gated content

-Blocked Crawlers
+Blocked crawlers

-Unstructured Walls of Text
+Unstructured walls of text

-Your 30-Day GEO Action Plan for ChatGPT Citations
+Your 30-day GEO action plan for ChatGPT citations

 A four-week implementation plan that moves you from baseline audit to measurable citation improvement, with specific actions for each phase.

-Week 1: Audit and Foundation
+Week 1: Audit and foundation

 - Check your crawl status.
 Review your

-Week 2: Content Structure Overhaul
+Week 2: Content structure overhaul

 - Add answer hooks.
 Rewrite the opening of each top 5 page to include a direct, quotable answer to the primary question in the first 2-3 sentences.
+Lead with the answer, not the buildup.

 - Install definitions.
 For every key term on each page, write a clear 1-2 sentence definition.
+If your audience asks "what is X?", the answer should be the first thing they read.

 - Add structured data.
 Implement FAQPage schema on all pages with FAQ sections.
 Add HowTo schema to tutorial content.
+Article and Organization schema on every published article.

 - Build comparison tables.
 Wherever your content compares options, replace prose with structured tables.
+Specific criteria > prose evaluations.

-Week 3: Data and Authority
+Week 3: Data and authority

 - Publish original data.
 Release at least one piece of original research — a survey, a benchmark, or an analysis of your proprietary data.
+Make the methodology clear.
+Include named statistics (sample size, time period, region, segment).

 - Add specific numbers.
 Go through every page and replace vague claims with specific, sourced statistics.
 Target at least 1 specific data point per 100 words.

 - Update timestamps.
 Add or update publication dates and "Last updated" dates on all key pages.
+Make the refresh substantive — new data, fresh examples.

-Week 4: Measurement and Iteration
+Week 4: Measurement and iteration

 - Re-benchmark.
 Ask ChatGPT the same questions from Week 1.
 Compare your citation rate before and after.
+Take new screenshots.

 - Set up monitoring.
 Establish a recurring process to check your AI citation visibility.
 Learn more about what a GEO Score measures and how to track it over time.